Frequently Asked Questions

 - What services do you provide?

 We currently offer two paper digest services: daily paper digest service (introduced in early 2018 to serve subscribed users) and conference digest service (introduced in mid 2019 to serve public users).
-We also offer paper search and real-time topic tracking services.
+We also offer search services (paper, patent, grant, person) and real-time topic tracking services.

 - What is the advantage of using your paper search service compared to using other academic search sites?

 There are a couple of advantages: (1) Most of our search results come with highlight sentences.
-This helps users quickly decide if a paper is worth reading or not; (2) Every paper in our result list is associated with a related paper link and a related patent link, which helps users quickly browse related papers and check if some ideas related to a paper have already been patented;
+This helps users quickly decide if a paper is worth reading or not.
+We are the first to provide this feature in industry, and able to offer high quality highlights for all subjects.
+(2) Every paper in our result list is associated with related papers, patents, grants, experts and organizations.
+This feature is unique in industry.
+(3) Author profiles of each paper are also provided.
+Users can click on author names and see their recent papers, grants and patents.

 - What technologies are you using to generate the paper digest and search results?